aloisgeyer/data_analysis_excel/README.md

 I host a YouTube channel with a series of short videos (screen captures and spoken comments): https://www.youtube.com/playlist?list=PLt1E_JvoRnTYJbdpl1mGmrL7qCLdLzaq9

-The file 'data_analysis_excel_after_captures.xlsx' contains results of data anaylses and the application of Excel functions shown in those videos.
+The file 'data_analysis_excel_work.xlsx' contains results of data analyses and the application of Excel functions shown in those videos.

 The file 'data_analysis_excel_raw.xlsx' contains raw data used in the file 'data_analysis_excel.xlsx'.